MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-plug-in.md

 ### Do not depend on .NET assemblies that interact with low-level Windows APIs

 Plug-in assemblies must contain all the necessary logic within the respective DLL.
-Plug-ins may reference some core .Net assemblies.
+Plug-ins may reference some core .NET assemblies.
 However, we do not support dependencies on .NET assemblies that interact with low-level Windows APIs, such as the graphics design interface.

 ### Dependency on any other (non-Dataverse) assemblies

-Adding the `Microsoft.CrmSdk.CoreAssemblies` NuGet package to your project will include the necessary Dataverse assembly references in your project, but you will not upload these assemblies along with your plug-in assembly as these dataverse assemblies already exist in the server's sandbox run-time.
+Adding the `Microsoft.CrmSdk.CoreAssemblies` NuGet package to your project will include the necessary Dataverse assembly references in your project, but you will not upload these assemblies along with your plug-in assembly as these Dataverse assemblies already exist in the server's sandbox run-time.

 In the past, non-Dataverse assemblies could not be included in your plug-in projects in a supported way.
 However, that has changed with the new dependent assembly (preview) capability.
 For more information see [Dependent Assembly plug-ins](dependent-assembly-plugins.md).